chingchenms/llvm/docs/Coroutines.rst

 Overview:
 """""""""

-The '``llvm.coro.param``' is used by the frontend to mark up the code used to construct and destruct copies of the parameters.
+The '``llvm.coro.param``' is used by a frontend to mark up the code used to construct and destruct copies of the parameters.
 If the optimizer discovers that a particular parameter copy is not used after any suspends, it can remove the construction and destruction of the copy by replacing corresponding coro.param